Q: What is salience?

 So the catch 22 is that one must genuinely feel positively or negatively about something due to the biochemicals that are activated with those thoughts and feelings.
 You can't trick yourself into 'disliking' McDonald's cheeseburgers because they make you gain weight, if really, deep down inside you tell yourself you love the taste of cheeseburgers.

-Negative association also works best before the substance or activity becomes an addiction, and becomes harder once it has become ingrained.
+Negative Association also works best before the substance or activity becomes an addiction, and becomes harder once it has become ingrained.
 Exercise is a great example: some people are highly addicted to it, and others hate it.
-If the deep-set belief is that going for a jog is an unbearable chore, then every time they slip on their running shoes, they'll never get that 'runners high' that jogging addicts describe, because their brains is too busy ruminating with negative thoughts and feelings about having to go jogging.
+If the deep-set belief is that going for a jog is an unbearable chore, then every time they slip on their running shoes, they'll never get that 'runner's high' that jogging addicts describe, because their brain is too busy ruminating with negative thoughts and feelings about having to go jogging.
 Smoking is another great example: if there is a deep-set association with smoking and looking cool, or that they "just really love having a cigarette", then even if the smoker sees the cancer warnings on the label, they will have difficulty registering the negative results in a personal context.

-If you think and feel negatively about something, you will avoid doing it; the salience simply will not be there.
-You will not engage in that behaviour because you think it is gross, dangerous, unappealing, etc. This is the most powerful explanation for why a child of an alcoholic may not become a drinker - they felt so negatively about alcohol, they never let themselves even begin to enjoy it.
+If you think and feel negative about something, you will avoid doing it; the salience simply will not be there.
+You will not engage in that behaviour because you think it is gross, dangerous, unappealing, etc. This is the most powerful explanation for why a child of an alcoholic may not become a drinker - they felt so negative about alcohol, they never let themselves even begin to enjoy it.
 They had too many negative emotions they associated with it, which effectively block oxytocin, serotonin, and other endorphins.
 Luckily, you can begin this 'negative-association' feedback loop by teaching your brain to feel negatively about something, but it requires a lot of effort, as our habits, compulsions, and addictions are highly interweaved with our sense of self, our friends, and our belief systems.